Haruma-VN/Tre/README.md

 # Tre
-## _A PvZ2 Tool can do modding tasks.
-The goal is to make modding easier._
+## A PvZ2 Tool can do modding tasks.
+The goal is to make modding easier for people.

 Tre is a tool written in TypeScript and being converted to JavaScript to process in NodeJS.
 If you want to compile